couchbase/xdcrDiffer/README.md

     	username for target cluster (default "Administrator") -verifyDiffKeys
-    	whether to verify diff keys through aysnc Get on clusters (default true) -mutationRetries
+    	whether to verify diff keys through aysnc Get on clusters (default true) -mutationRetries int
-        Additional number of times to retry to resolve the mutation differences -mutationRetriesWaitSecs
+      Additional number of times to retry to resolve the mutation differences -mutationRetriesWaitSecs int
       Seconds to wait in between retries for mutation differences -compareType string
       What to compare during mutationDiff.
-Accepted values are: meta (default), body, both
+Accepted values are: meta (default), body, both -setupTimeout int
+      Common setup timeout duration in seconds.
+Default is 10 (seconds) -debugMode
+      Set xdcrDiffer to DEBUG log level and also enable SDK (gocb) verbose logging.
 ```

 A few options worth noting: